luminoracore/luminoracore/wiki/Getting-Started.md

 - Enterprise → `postgres`

 **Q: Is it production ready?**
 A: Yes.
-90/91 tests passing (100% executable), comprehensive documentation, and battle-tested.
+179/179 tests passing (v1.1 production ready), comprehensive documentation, and battle-tested.

 ---